42BV/rest-secure-spring-boot-starter/README.md

     * For instance if you want to make use of "roles" and the Spring Security "hasRole(..)"-api methods, you must prefix your roles with the default "ROLE_".
     * If you want to avoid doing anything with prefixing, you are advised to make use of the more generic "hasAuthority(..)"-api methods.

-## Setup for internal database users store
+## Setup for internal database users store (username and password authentication)

 - You must have the following components in your application:
    * A database table where the users are stored.